10 Best Cardio Workouts at the Gym for Every Fitness Level

 FAQ on Cardio Gym Exercises

 Q1.
-How to do a cardio workout at the gym?
+How to do a cardio workouts at the gym?

 Start with a 5–10 minute warm-up, choose a cardio machine, set a goal for time/intensity, and finish with a cool-down.